 Our girls are obsessed with Halloween costumes.
 They plan out costume ideas for years ahead.

-Last year, when Olivia was a Fall Flower Fairy wearing the dress I made her in our Fall Fairy Costume Tutorial, my nieces, Julia and Sophia, were fawns.
+When Olivia was a Fall Flower Fairy wearing the dress I made her in our Fall Fairy Costume Tutorial, my nieces, Julia and Sophia, were fawns.
 We all thought the idea of a fall fairy with two baby deer was adorable.

-Our costume is made up of fawn ear headband, brown shirt and leggings/tights (I sewed the shirts and leggings, but Julia chose to wear tights instead of the leggings,) and a no-sew brown and white tutu with white spots and a double ribbon bow.
+Our baby deer costume is made up of fawn ear headband, brown shirt and leggings/tights (I sewed the shirts and leggings, but Julia chose to wear tights instead of the leggings,) and a no-sew brown and white tutu with white spots and a double ribbon bow.

-With these fawn ears, I used some scraps of the brown fabric with which I had made the girls shirts and leggings, some fake fur, leftover brown tulle from the skirts and some extra fall flowers I had from Olivia’s Fall Flower Fairy Dress.
+With these deer ears, I used some scraps of the brown fabric with which I had made the girls shirts and leggings, some fake fur, leftover brown tulle from the skirts and some extra fall flowers I had from Olivia’s Fall Flower Fairy Dress.

 I bent crafting wire to make the shape of the ears and glued onto the headband.

-I sewed the outer ears together and slipped them over the wire ear forms, wrapping and gluing the bottom of the ears to the headband.
+I sewed the outer deer ears together and slipped them over the wire ear forms, wrapping and gluing the bottom of the ears to the headband.
 Then I hot glued the fur for the inner ears to the outer ear.

 Next, I wrapped the brown tulle around the headband to cover the headband and the bottom of the ears and hot glued to secure in place.